lesleycw/Agility2020-301-Federation/lab2.rst

 Lab 2: Extending the SAML Use Case
 ==================================

-The purpose of this lab is expand a fairly standard SAML use case.
+The purpose of this lab is to expand a fairly standard SAML use case.
 In this Lab Students will not being using Access Guided Configuration but instead making direct SAML configuration changes to familiarize themselves with the underlying SAML components and menus.

 This lab has an existing SAML configuration for ACME in which an ACME SAML IdP is already Federated with an ACME SAML Service Provider.
-Students will and verify the functionality of IDP-Initiated and SP-Initiated SAML flows.
+Students will review and verify the functionality of IDP-Initiated and SP-Initiated SAML flows.

 The lab is in two parts.
 In Part 1, Students will extend an ACME SAML SP provided application to a Partner.
-In Part 2, Students will extend ACME's SAML IdP to include a Partner provided SAML SP.
+In Part 2, Students will include a Partner provided SAML SP to extend ACME's federations via ACME's SAML IdP.

 Objective:
 ----------

--  Gain an understanding of integrating of underlying SAML Configuration objects.
+-  Gain an understanding of integrating underlying SAML Configuration objects.

 -  Gain further understanding of IdP-Initiated and SP-Initiated flows.

--  Rewview looking at SAML troubleshooting tools.
+-  Review logs and data via SAML troubleshooting tools.

 Lab Requirements:
 -----------------